-Money Trees are a beautiful plant known to symbolize wealth and good fortune.
+Money Trees are beautiful “good luck” plants known to symbolize wealth and good fortune.

 While these plants are generally easy to maintain with few pest risks, money tree leaves turning yellow is a common condition.